Book Christmas activities

 - Whether you’re a vegan, vegetarian or just dabbling, Veganuary is the perfect excuse to enjoy vegan and vegetarian delights this January.

-- Get on yer bike, as you hire a Santander Cycle for endless exploring, all for just £2 a day.
+- Get on yer bike, as you hire a Santander Cycle for endless exploring, all from £2 a day.
 Visit parks, ride along the Thames or explore Queen Elizabeth Olympic Park.

 Budget London ideas

 - Strapped for cash after Christmas and New Year?
-We have 101 free ideas to explore.
+Check out these 101 free ideas to explore.

 - Make use of top offers on shows, restaurants and more.

 - See shows for less by picking up cheap theatre tickets.

-- Refuel with our pick of London's best cheap eats, or dine at the city’s best budget lunch spots or cheap restaurants.
+- Refuel with London's best cheap eats, or dine at the city’s best budget lunch spots or cheap restaurants.

-Save more with our tips on budget London activities.
+Save more with these tips on budget London activities.

 Enjoy cosy London winter evenings